 - Request an IP PIN.
 An identity protection personal identification number (IP PIN for short) is a six-digit number you'll receive each December for the current tax year.
 When you file your return, the IRS will require this number, making it impossible for someone else to do it before you do.

 - File your tax return early.
-It may be tempting to wait until April to file your tax return, especially if you owe money, but identity thieves may bank on procrastination to file their fraudulent return before you get the chance.
+It may be tempting to wait until the last minute to file your tax return, especially if you owe money, but identity thieves may bank on procrastination to file their fraudulent return before you get the chance.
 And remember, you don't have to pay at the same time you file.
-You just need to pay by the April 15 deadline.
+You just need to pay by the deadline, which the IRS extended to May 17 this year.
 Also, if you're due a refund, getting that money sooner rather than later is a plus.

 - Protect your tax ID.
 Whether you have an SSN or an individual taxpayer identification number (ITIN), it's crucial that you protect it at all costs.
 Keep your SSN or ITIN card safe at home in a secure location, and avoid giving it to anyone unless it's required and you're certain the company or transaction is legitimate.